When is The Goop Lab on Netflix? What is it about?

 Is there a trailer?

-On sixth January, Netflix launched the primary trailer for Goop Lab, which you’ll be able to see beneath.
+On sixth January, Netflix launched the primary trailer for Goop Lab, which you’ll see beneath.

 Add Comment